 Sometimes, if a tooth is cracked, given improper or repeated dental procedures, infected by a deep untreated cavity, or otherwise deeply damaged, it can become infected.
-There is actually organic matter inside our teeth, and this organic matter can become infected and even decayed if bacteria manages to get inside a tooth.
+There is actually organic matter inside our teeth, and this organic matter can become infected and even decayed if bacteria manage to get inside a tooth.

 If this infection is not treated quickly, the nerve and pulp inside the tooth will start to rot, causing uncomfortable swelling and possibly even an abscess within the gum.
 Before the invention of the root canal, this necessitated pulling the decayed tooth.
 However, with the modern dentistry and top-of-the-line tools at Sninski & Schmitt Family Dentistry, this is not necessary.
 Instead, our dentists recommend a root canal.

-Steps of a Root Canal
+Root Canal Faqs